CLOSED I-d: Theory-based causal Analysis: Process Tracing, QCA and Pattern-Matching in practice

 description

-While having been around for more than four decades, over the last decade theory-based evaluation has received new impetus and has become part and parcel of the toolkit of program evaluators across the globe.
-Most notable, new methodological developments in theory-based causal analysis have surfaced and are increasingly exploited to answer key causal questions that do not lend themselves to (quasi) experimental design.
-While theory-based causal analysis is not-method specific — it can leverage a variety of quantitative and qualitative approaches — the application of qualitative or quali-quantitative theory-based methods is particularly promising.
+“There is nothing as practical as a good theory”.
+This phrase, purportedly coined by Kurt Lewin in the 1940s and later taken up inter alia by Carol Weiss and Ray Pawson, resonates well with most evaluators and development practitioners nowadays.
+While having been around for more than four decades, theory-based evaluation has received new impetus over the last decade and has become part and parcel of the toolkit of program evaluators across the globe.
+Most notably, new methodological developments in theory-based causal analysis have surfaced and are increasingly exploited to answer key causal questions that do not lend themselves to (quasi) experimental design.
+While theory-based causal analysis is not-method specific—it can be embedded in a variety of quantitative and qualitative approaches—the application of qualitative or quali-quantitative theory-based methods is particularly promising.

 objectives